folio-org/folio-org.github.io/guides/branch-preview-kubernetes.md

     ...
 ```

 Open a pull request against platform-core master branch.
+Emphasise **DO NOT MERGE** in the PR title, or label, or both.

-This triggers a build of a FOLIO tenant on a Kubernetes cluster dedicated to CI.
+This PR triggers a build of a FOLIO tenant on a Kubernetes cluster dedicated to CI.
 The tenant will be built using the modules specified in the `okapi-install.json` file.
 If any modules are optionally specified in the `.pr-custom-deps.json` file, they will replace the modules in the `okapi-install.json` file.
 A stripes bundle for the tenant is built based on what is specified in the `package.json` file, and is deployed to an Amazon s3 bucket.

 Jenkins will mark up the pull request with a link to the stripes bundle and the tenant admin user name.
 The password is always 'admin'.
 The developers, testers, and POs can utilise that to verify the build.